Best Synology NAS Android Central 2022

 - No M.2 SSD caching

-2. Synology DiskStation DS220j: Best Budget Option
+2. Synology DiskStation DS220j: Best budget option

-You get all the same great software features as the DS220+, including the ability to back up data from all devices on your network, stream audio and video, and so much more.
-The DS220j works well as a Plex server, but it has its issues with transcoding 4K videos.
+You get all the same great software features as the DS220+, including the ability to back up data from all devices on your network, stream audio, and video, and so much more.
+The DS220j works well as a Plex server, but it has issues transcoding 4K videos.
 So if you already have content that will play natively on devices across your home network, it works as a decent enough media server for streaming files over DLNA.

 - Great value